neogeny/pygl/README.md

 1. ✓ Integrate the Python tokenizer using the `token` and `tokenize` modules.
 1. Generate AST from Python source using the above (at this point, the grammar is debugged and the parser complete)
 1. ✓ Measure parser performance (it should be within the expected Python vs C range).
 Pass, or abort
-1. ✓ Automatically generate a [PackCC](https://github.com/apalala/packcc) grammar for Python from the above
+1. ✓ Automatically generate a [peg](http://piumarta.com/software/peg/peg.1.html) grammar for Python from the above
-1. ⇒ Debug the PackCC grammar
+1. ⇒ Debug the `peg` grammar
 1. Integrate the Python C tokenizer using the `token.h` and `tokenizer.h` modules.
-1. Instrument the PackCC grammar to generate AST (as TatSu, PackCC allows naming parse subexpressions)
+1. Instrument the `peg` grammar to generate AST (as TatSu, `peg` allows naming parse subexpressions)
 1. Measure, and pass or abort
-1. Customize PackCC and the PackCC grammar so it is `libpython` compatible (PackCC provides for this).
+1. Customize `peg` and the `peg` grammar so it is `libpython` compatible (`peg` provides for this).
-1. Add a node visitor to translate the PackCC grammar to "documentation grammar".
+1. Add a node visitor to translate the `peg` grammar to "documentation grammar".
 1. The current Python parser can be replaced by a PEG parser that is easy to maintain and covers source->AST.

 ## Testing